 Even though it is very important to have an HVAC system that runs optimally, not all homeowners understand how to keep it in good shape.
-Understanding how it works and how to maintain it is a smart idea.
+Understanding how your system works and how to maintain it is a smart idea.
 If you’re looking for help, then you’ve come to the right article.

 TIP!
 Before calling someone to repair your system, make sure you know what kind of HVAC system you actually have.
-Get the brand, model name, and if you can you should get the maintenance history out.
+Get the brand, model name, and, if you can, you should get the maintenance history out.

 Clean the fan blades and coils prior to summertime.
 Always make sure you shut off the power before you do any work on the unit other than superficial cleaning.
 Leaves and debris can build up inside the unit and cause damage.